 Yukio Tanaka might come off gawky to his classmates, but far from his outward image, he’s despondent and directionless – a rock star in the making if ever there was one.
 Even at fourteen, he maintains that his life is already a dead end, and while this lead isn’t uncommon in anime, there’s something refreshing in Tanaka’s existentialism.
 We might expect him to get whisked off to a fantasy land only he’s capable of saving, or discover some tremendous power or ability, but he doesn’t.
 Instead, he moves from day to day, with the same fatalism of a salaryman twice his age.
 While certainly not a ‘bad boy’, per se, Tanaka – known affectionately as Koyuki – has a problem with authority, striking out at the world with petty rebellions.
 We see him stare up a train station security camera before stepping over the yellow safety line.

-In such situations, in anime and American narratives alike, we expect the male protagonist to have their zest for life reinvigorated by a kooky girl.
+In such situations, we expect the male protagonist to have their zest for life reinvigorated by a kooky girl.
 Maho Minami, who Tanaka later falls for, does have a whiff of the ‘manic pixie dream girl’ archetype about her, though she’s altogether more confrontational, abrasive and, best of all, challenging.
 But it’s her older brother, the guitar whizz Ryusuke who changes Tanaka’s life.

 Ryusuke straddles both American and Japanese societies, having lived in New York for years.
 This has made him a stranger in both societies, being unable to write or read kanji and decrying “feudalistic practises” like using honorifics.
 And while he dresses like a two-bit Kurt Cobain, he turns down hair dye, saying he likes his black hair au natural.